fastapi/sqlmodel/docs/tutorial/fastapi/tests.md

 ## Add the Rest of the Tests

-Using the same ideas, requiring the fixtures, creating data that we need for the tests, etc. we can now add the rest of the tests, they look quite similar to what we have done up to now.
+Using the same ideas, requiring the fixtures, creating data that we need for the tests, etc., we can now add the rest of the tests.
+They look quite similar to what we have done up to now.

 ```Python hl_lines="3  18  33"
 # Code above omitted 👆